szogyenyid/szogyenyid.github.io/_posts/2024-04-17-sustainable-php.md

 | before-loop | 2.57 Joules               | 0.79 Joules   | baseline           |
 | in-loop     | 3.29 Joules               | 1.51 Joules   | +91.13%            |

-Let's interpret this: if a for-loop with a `count()` in its check runs for a second, it will use about 91% more energy than a loop with a comparison to a predefined aim.
+Let's interpret this: if a for-loop with a `count()` in its check runs for a second, __it will use about 91% more energy__ than a loop with a comparison to a predefined aim.

 ### Purpose and limitations of Joulenne

 These energy-efficiency analysis tools work by monitoring hardware-level metrics, such as CPU utilization, frequency scaling, and power consumption, to evaluate code efficiency.
 By correlating code execution with energy consumption, developers can identify performance bottlenecks and inefficiencies, guiding them towards optimizing their applications for reduced resource usage and energy consumption.

 Tools like this are not really able to monitor whole applications, as the majority of requests arriving to a server are handled differently.
-The main purpose of Joulenne is to identify best practices in lab-like environments, and apply them in real life after a lot of measurements and an exhaustive testing.
+The main purpose of Joulenne is to __identify best practices in lab-like environments__, and apply them in real life after a lot of measurements and an exhaustive testing.

 ## Best practices for sustainable PHP coding

 While there isn't a one-size-fits-all set of rules for writing energy-efficient PHP code, initiatives like [Green Code Initiative](https://github.com/green-code-initiative) aim to establish guidelines to promote sustainability in software development.
-Their tool, [ecoCode](https://github.com/green-code-initiative/ecoCode-php) has a collection of best practices specifically tailored for developers, designed to optimize code efficiency and reduce resource consumption.
+Their tool, [ecoCode](https://github.com/green-code-initiative/ecoCode-php) has a __collection of best practices__ specifically tailored for developers, designed to optimize code efficiency and reduce resource consumption.

 Some of the key rules for PHP include: